-Whether you’re posting to Facebook, Twitter or LinkedIn, the content you share on social media can make or break the way your brand is perceived.
-Do you have a process for choosing the best content to share on social media?
+Whether you’re posting to Facebook, Instagram or LinkedIn, the content you share on social media can make or break the way your brand is perceived.
+Do you have a strategy for deciding what to share on social media?

-There’s more to content sourcing than just randomly posting links.
+The good news is: you don’t always have to write original content yourself.
+Small businesses can get a lot of mileage out of sharing links, articles, blog posts, videos, etc. from relevant third parties.
+But there’s more to sourcing content than just randomly posting links or retweeting articles.
 You have to determine which content is appropriate for your audience, brand, and chosen social networks.

 Want to improve your strategy?
 Here are our four tips to help you choose the best content to share on social media.